 iA Financial Corporation and iA Insurance are reporting issuers under the different securities laws in force in the provinces of Canada.
 In connection with the Arrangement on January 1, 2019, iA Financial Corporation issued Common Shares.
-In 2019 and in 2020, the Corporation also issued debentures. iA Insurance issued, before January 1, 2019, Common Shares, Preferred Shares and debentures.
-As previously mentioned, since January 1, 2019, all Common Shares of iA Insurance are held by iA Financial Corporation, the parent company of the group.
+Since the Arrangement, the Corporation has also issued debt securities. iA Insurance issued, before January 1, 2019, Common Shares, Preferred Shares and debentures.
+As previously mentioned, since January 1, 2019, all Common Shares of iA Insurance have been held by iA Financial Corporation, the parent company of the group.
 However, iA Insurance Preferred Shares and debentures issued and outstanding as at January 1, 2019 remained issued by iA Insurance and were guaranteed by iA Financial Corporation pursuant to the terms of the Arrangement.